WildAid/o-fish-web/README.md

 # Testing

-- Quick examples of React-Testing-Library tests in `src/examples`
+- Quick examples of Jest and React-Testing-Library tests in `src/test-examples/`
 - Read TESTS.md for detailed how-tos, setup, and test structure